tarleb/pandoc/doc/lua-filters.md

 Encodes a Lua object as JSON string.

-If the object has a metamethod with name `__tojson`, then the result is that of a call to that method with `object` passed as the sole argument.
-The result of that call is expected to be a valid JSON string, but this not checked.
+If the object has a metamethod with name `__tojson`, then the result is a call to that method with `object` passed as the sole argument.
+The result of that call is expected to be a valid JSON string, but this is not checked.

 Parameters: